Looking for more leads on LinkedIn?

 This article covers the who’s, what’s and why’s of LinkedIn’s new Lead Gen forms: who they’re for, what they do and why you should be using them.

-With over 400 million users, LinkedIn has established itself as a powerful tool to connect your business to qualified leads all over the world.
-And thanks to its new Lead Gen forms, collecting those leads is easier than ever.
+With over 610 million active monthly users, LinkedIn has established itself as a powerful tool to connect your business to qualified leads all over the world.

 LinkedIn Lead Gen Forms is a completely free tool that works with your Sponsored Content campaigns to collect lead information.
 They can be used with new campaigns or added in to older ones.